 To alter tables without affecting business, you must specify a long enough period of time for altering the tables during off-peak hours.
 If an excessively large table fails to be altered within the specified period of time, your business will be affected.

-- Alter tables in the secondary database and perform a switchover between the primary
+- Alter tables in the secondary database and perform a switchover between the primary and secondary databases.

 You must have primary and secondary databases.
 You must switch the databases in an appropriate period of time.